 What?
 I thought this was free?

-The bottom line is if you are a commercial entity making a profit ShovelBums costs $100 per job category/Academic position advertised per location (Note: This is cheap!
+The bottom line is if you are a commercial entity making a profit ShovelBums costs a minimum of $100 per job category/Academic position advertised per location (Note: This is cheap!
 This is 1/4 the price of a job on Monster.com and it is the only service that targets your intended audience so quickly).
+But, there is always a but, so here are some examples.

-- If you are advertising for 12 Archaeological Field Technicians, 2 Crew Chiefs, and a Principal Investigator, the cost would be $300.
+- If you are advertising for 12 Archaeological Field Technicians, 2 Crew Chiefs, and a Principal Investigator, the cost would be $300 Note: you will be better served by submiting the postings seperately for the same price.
+(This is for 3 job categories on a single project)

 - If you are advertising for 12 Archaeological Field Technicians in Illinois, and 3 Archaeological Field Technicians and a crew chief for a separate project in Iowa, that would be $300.

-- "Cattle Call", "On-Call" and "Temporary" ads (i.e. an add that reads like "We need a bunch of field people for a lot of projects in several states this summer") will be billed on a case by case basis
+- "Cattle Call", "On-Call" and "Temporary" ads (i.e. an add that reads like "We need a bunch of field people for a lot of projects in several states this summer") will be billed on a case by case basis.
+FYI Cattle Call listings can get, to borrow a term from the storied vernacular of Post-processualism, pretty whacky.
+I realy have to re-read these posts several times to try and divine just how many positions, in how many locations, an ad is looking for people.

-- You can repost your ad for free within 30 days of the original posting if you need additional staff.
+- You can repost your ad for free within 30 days of the original posting if you need additional staff or the position is not filled.
 After 30 days it is treated as a new posting.

 You can post as many positions as you want in an advertisement, though I recommend breaking your advertisements into multiple e-mails if you are advertising for different classes of jobs, this does not cost you any more and makes it easier for people to see exactly which positions you have.
 There cost is the same as if you bundle them all in one e-mail and I feel it makes it easier for people to sort through the messages.